Kotlin/kotlinx-kover/README.md

 ```

 ## Kover default tasks
-Tasks that are created for project where the Kover plugin is applied:
+Tasks that are created for a project where the Kover plugin is applied:
-- `koverHtmlReport` - Generates code coverage HTML report for all enabled test tasks in one project.
+- `koverHtmlReport` - Generates code coverage HTML report for all enabled test tasks in the project.
-- `koverXmlReport` - Generates code coverage XML report for all enabled test tasks in one project.
+- `koverXmlReport` - Generates code coverage XML report for all enabled test tasks in the project.
 - `koverReport` - Executes both `koverXmlReport` and `koverHtmlReport` tasks.
-- `koverVerify` - Verifies code coverage metrics of one project based on specified rules.
-Always executes before `check` task.
+- `koverVerify` - Verifies code coverage metrics of the project based on configured rules.
+Always is executed before `check` task.

 Tasks that are created for project where the Kover plugin is applied and merged reports are enabled:
 - `koverMergedHtmlReport` - Generates code coverage HTML report for all enabled test tasks in all projects.